caidanw/caidanw.github.io/index.md

 {%- include introduction.html -%}

-I've been coding since I was 13, and I've developed everything from video games to mobile apps to internal tools.
-I'm an autodidact and I love to learn new things, I am fully self-taught but I am currently pursuing a Bachelor's of Science in Computer Science and Game Development to be more easily recognized by game companies.
-I'm looking to expand my knowledge and dive into other technologies, as I have a deep passion for programming and learning.
-I can learn new languages and frameworks quickly, this reduces the time it takes for me to get familiar with a new tech stack and allows me to start contributing sooner.
-I've been coding since the end of the world (2012), and started working professionally in 2018.
+I've been creating mini digital worlds and tools since ~2012, and started my professional career in 2018.
+I've dabbled with developing everything from video games to mobile apps to internal tools.
+Some might say that I'm an autodidact and have a passion for learning new things.
+I am fully self-taught with the exception of a brief one semester stint of community college.

-If you'd like to see my work experience or personal projects, follow my social links below.
+If you'd like to see my work experience or personal projects, my social links are below and my resume is top-right.

+I have been creating mini digital worlds and tools since ~2012 and started my professional career in 2018.
+I've dabbled with developing everything from video games to mobile apps to internal tools.
+Some might say that I'm an autodidact and have a passion for learning new things.
+I am fully self-taught but have done a brief one-semester stint of community college.

+If you'd like to know see my [work experience](https://registry.jsonresume.org/mildmelon), [personal projects](https://github.com/mildmelon), or social links (below).